About Crissy Everhart

 Experience – You want someone who is prepared to get great images no matter what happens on your wedding day, right?
-Weather, family drama, transportation issues, and just plain running late are common wedding occurrences.
-After photographing over 400 weddings, I can professionally handle whatever is thrown at me, and still produce quality images.
+Someone who is reliable, that you can trust to be there, on time, and work hard for you.
+Weather, family drama, transportation issues, and running late are common wedding day occurrences.
+After photographing over 400 weddings, I can professionally handle whatever is thrown at me, and still produce quality images... even if the rain keeps us indoors and the timeline is an hour behind.
 Do I have crazy stories?
 You bet I do.
 But I have not yet had an unhappy client.
-I am straight-forward with everything and am pretty easy to work with (if I don't say so myself!), and keeping a good relationship with my clients is my number one priority, and the reason that a large portion of my business comes from referrals.
+I am straight-forward with everything and am pretty easy to work with (if I don't say so myself!), and keeping a good relationship with my clients is my number one priority, and the reason that a large portion of my business is repeat clients (family portraits) and referrals.

 My Photography Timeline

 Photography has always been part of my life.
 I took my first landscapes on disk film when I was five years old on a trip to Colorado and fell in love with being able to capture those sights and memories onto something tangible.
 I still have those prints and film disks today!

 In high school, I always had a camera, and I literally tiled the walls of my room with thousands of 4x6 snapshots of my friends, pets, and basically everything that happened.
 In my senior year the local mall opened a national chain portrait studio retail store.
 I worked there for a few years as assistant manager and photographer, and this is where I fine tuned my skills photographing children.
 I wore the rainbow hat with the spinner on top and photographed hundreds of children in the front window of the Exton Picture People.